photo: Rogelio Nobara

 “enthralling” – Mark Swed, The Los Angeles Times

 A founding member of the Momenta Quartet, she has given over 200 chamber concerts at such esteemed venues as the Library of Congress and the National Gallery in Washington, DC and led residencies at major American institutes of higher education, among them Cornell and New York Universities and the Eastman School of Music.
-Ms. Griffin performs regularly with the New York contemporary music institution, Continuum, now in its 48th year, and has given American premieres of major works by leading European composers, among them Georg Friedrich Haas and Michael Jarrell, as a member of the Argento Chamber Ensemble.
-From 1998 through 2002, she was Executive Director of the contemporary music series at Galapagos Art and Performance Space, and she currently curates new music for the Immersive Gallery in Brooklyn.
+Ms. Griffin performs regularly with the New York contemporary music institution, Continuum, now in its 50th year, and has given American premieres of major works by leading European composers, among them Georg Friedrich Haas and Michael Jarrell, as a member of the Argento Chamber Ensemble.
+From 1998 through 2002, she was Executive Director of the contemporary music series at Galapagos Art and Performance Space.